ashutoshmjain/gita/src/how.md

 ## Open source tools

 Since web-browser is a general purpose application, fine-tuning it for readability is somewhat a necessity.
-I use an open source tool [mdBook](https://github.com/rust-lang/mdBook) to shape this into a book-like reading experience.
+I use an open source tool [mdBook](https://github.com/rust-lang/mdBook) to shape this publication into a book-like reading experience.
 The web-app thus created has many features :

 <div style="padding-left:40px;font-size:0.9em;">